pvm-77/explainJS/README.md

 ## ![tick]
 3.4 What is shadowing?

-In JavaScript, shadowing occurs when a variable declared in an inner scope has the same name as a variable declared in an outer scope.
-This can cause confusion and unexpected behavior if the two variables are not intended to be separate.
+**DEFINITION** : when a variable declared within a certain scope [like function scope or block scope] has a same name as variable declared in an outer scope.The inner variable "shadows" or "hides" the outer variable within the scope it is defined.
+**example** :

 📚[**Explore: shadowing**](./sections/scope/shadowing.md)